 Concrete Exposed to freezing and thawing temperatures should have a compression strength of at least 3,000 psi and have at least 5% entrained air (+/- 1.5%).
 Air entrainment allows for the expanded water when frozen to travel into the air voids created by the air additive.
-Without the air, concrete is at more susceptible to cracking.
+Without the air, concrete is more susceptible to cracking.

-For our environment, we recommend a slump of 4 inches (+/- 1").
+For our northwest environment, we recommend a slump of 4 inches (+/- 1").
 Note: a slump greater than 4" may prolong the time you have to wait before finishing, particularly in cool weather.
 It will also increase the tendency for shrinkage cracking.

-We'll ensure your slab won't settle or vary in thickness.
+This will ensure your slab won't settle or vary in thickness.
 Make sure to compact the soil/gravel base in the area where concrete will be placed.